Dhruwang/lottery_dapp/README.md

-# Decentralised Lottery Web Application
+# Decentralized Lottery Web Application

 The Lottery Dapp is a web application that operates in a decentralised manner, allowing participants to join by sending a specific amount of ether to the smart contract.
 The contract owner can then use a function to select a winner at random from all the participants and send the prize money to the winner's address.